pjohnst5/CoolsterCodes/content/articles/cloud-databases.md

 > Both relational and NoSQL databases force you to deal
 > with schema & index management, versioning and migration
 > [...]
-But don’t worry -- Cosmos DB makes this problem go
+But don't worry -- Cosmos DB makes this problem go
 > away!

 That said, it's got a pretty good set of features: